AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 * `||baddomain.com^$app=~org.example.app` — a rule to block requests that match the specified mask and are sent from any app save for the `org.example.app`.
 * `||baddomain.com^$app=~org.example.app1|~org.example.app2` — same as above, but now two apps are excluded: `org.example.app1` and `org.example.app2`.

-:::info Compatibility with different versions of AdGuard
+:::info Compatibility

-Only AdGuard for Windows, Mac, Android are technically capable of using rules with `$app` modifier.
+* Only AdGuard for Windows, Mac, Android are technically capable of using rules with `$app` modifier.
+* On Windows the process name is case-insensitive starting with AdGuard for Windows versions that have CoreLibs v1.12 under the hood.

 :::